Before you start, we assume that you’ve already run through Lesson 1: Linking Modulo. If not, please start there.

 To remove a control from a group, simply drag it back to the Available UI Controls pane.

 A control can appear in multiple groups, but must appear in at least one group or it won’t appear at all in the mobile app UI.
 That means that even if you have just one UI control, you’ll need to create a UI control group to contain it.

 Now that your device profile is complete, click Publish in the left-hand Navigation pane to install it on your Modulo.

 If you intend to perform the next steps yourself (and you should!), you’ll need to set up some hardware:

 Before we get started, take a look at the Publish window:

 OK, time to Publish:

-You should be able to control the Modulo LED using the LED buttons on your smartphone, and the pushbutton on the Modulo board should toggle the On/Off Button control in the app UI.
+You should now be able to control the Modulo LED using the LED buttons on your smartphone, and the pushbutton on the Modulo board should toggle the On/Off Button control in the mobile app UI.